 HDR games are compatible with the AU8000.
-The input lag in the game is minimal, but the system response is slow, and VRRs are not endorsed.
+The input lag in the game is minimal, but the system response is slow, and VRRs is not endorsed.
 On the other hand, HDR material does not appear attractive since it lacks a colour range gamut and has a low lumen output.

 As a result, the highlights will not be communicated effectively.
 The inherent contrast is high, but there is no way to boost it with local dimming.
 Although response times are sluggish and motions are smudged, input latency is minimized, resulting in a responsive gaming experience.
 Sadly, it can’t show HDR video’s colour range, and it’s too dark to pull out the peaks.